 The former City of Kings is in fact a great town to get a feel for everyday Sri Lankan life.

-Whether you’re enjoying a calm afternoon at the iconic Kandy Lake, experience the hustle and bustle of the intoxicating Kandy Market, admiring the picture-perfect views from the Big Buddha statue, or simply roam endlessly through the lively streets, Kandy clearly knows how to emphasize its charms.
+Whether you’re enjoying a calm afternoon at the iconic Kandy Lake, experiencing the hustle and bustle of the intoxicating Kandy Market, admiring the picture-perfect views from the Big Buddha statue, or simply roaming endlessly through the lively streets, Kandy clearly knows how to emphasize its charms.

 To help you explore the very best of Kandy, I’ve put together this guide, including my favourite things to see and do – plus advice on where to stay, when to visit and how to get there.

-These are my absolute favourite things to do in Kandy and surrounds.
+Here are my absolute favourite things to do in Kandy and its surroundings.

 Where to stay in Kandy